|Project Illuminate Home|

 First, let's take a look at your lights.
-Your strand of lights consists of 16 LED lights, a control box (the green box), and a power adaptor (the black box).
-These lights are individually addressable, which means that the color and brightness of each individual light can be set by a program command, so a sequence of program commands can make a sequence of appearances in the set of lights that may be patterns, signals, or messages.
+Your strand of lights consists of 25 LED lights.
+These lights are individually addressable, which means that the color of each individual light can be set by a program command, so a sequence of program commands can make the lights display a pattern, a message, or whatever the programmer chooses.

 Next, let's take another look at the Arduino board.
 As you look at

 Each of the holes is a pin.
 Pins are where we will connect the Arduino

 board to external components.
 Find the pin labeled 7, put the blue

 wire in this pin (the other end is already connected to the data wire).
 We will

 be using pin 7 to send our instructions from the board to the lights.

 Connect the free end of a black ground wire to the pin labeled GND